Group exercise may be even better for you than solo workouts – here’s why

 Group fitness instructors lead a class in State Gym.

-The College of Human Sciences and its departments awarded over one million in scholarships and financial aid last year.
+The College of Health and Human Sciences and its departments awarded over one million in scholarships and financial aid last year.
 Apply via the OneApp scholarship system by the extended deadline of January 11 for Iowa State University level assistance as well.

 During the pandemic, exercise classes and groups need to take social distancing guidelines into account.